hoangduytranuk/blender_manual/blender_docs/manual/glossary/index.rst

       Simulation of motion.

    Anti-aliasing
-      See :term:`oversampling`.
+      Is the technique of minimizing :term:`aliasing`, by e.g. rendering multiple samples per pixel.

    Armature
       An :term:`Object` consisting of :term:`bones <bone>`.
 Used to :term:`rig` characters, props, etc.

    Axis
-      A reference line which defines coordinates along one cardinal direction in n-D space.
+      A reference line which defines coordinates along one cardinal direction in n-dimensional space.

    Axis Angle
       Rotation method where X, Y, and Z correspond to the axis definition,